SPONSORSHIP AD HERE

 Another writer, however, was not so charitable.
 Mark Bowden, the author of “Black Hawk Down” wrote that Clinton “lacked the kind of moral personal force that it took to persuade Congress and the American people that even though this (war) is not popular, we have to do it.”

-It has been some 13 years since “the cut and run” policy was affected in Somalia.
-So what is in store for Iraq now?
+It has been some 13 years since “the cut and run” policy was tried in Somalia.
+So, what is in store for Iraq now?

 Back to commentary page